explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 For the submitted version we were only able to manually annotate 9 randomly-chosen SciGen issues, resulting in 56 labelled replacement tasks for that dataset.
 We have since selected a substantially larger subsample (also randomly chosen) for manual annotation, which we will use for the final version of the paper.

-In addition, we have also added an automation pipeline to process every SciGen example using the SuggestionAgent.
-This means we can now evaluate the core InterpretationAgent on the *entirety* of the SciGen dataset (with confidence intervals adjusted to incorporate noise estimated by evaluating SuggestionAgent annotations relative to the manual baseline).
+In addition, we have added an automation pipeline to process every SciGen example using the SuggestionAgent.
+This means we can now evaluate the core InterpretationAgent on the *entirety* of the SciGen dataset (with confidence intervals adjusted to incorporate noise, estimated by evaluating SuggestionAgent annotations relative to the manual baseline).

 > - It seems this framework rely on predefined helper routines such as trendWord or growShrink, which encode semantic logic that the model merely invokes rather than learns.
 Moreover, the large performance gap between target-value-sharing (74.9%) and no-target (57.1%) suggests potential reliance on implicit answer leakage rather than actual LLM reasoning.
 Could the authors conduct an ablation study removing or varying these helper components to determine how much of the system’s success derives from the LLM’s own reasoning versus predefined components?